jessebmiller/volition/CONTRIBUTING.md

 - Make sure your code passes lints (`cargo clippy`).
 - Add tests for any new functionality.
 - Ensure the test suite passes (`cargo test`).
-- Issue that pull request!
+- Issue the pull request!

 ## Code of Conduct
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior.